Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Reserved Instances for the worker nodes.
 - [ ] Use Spot Instances for the control nodes and On-Demand Instances if there is no Spot availability.
 - [x] Use Spot Instances for the worker nodes and On-Demand Instances if there is no Spot availability.

+### A company has a web application that is experiencing performance problems many times each night.
+A root cause analysis reveals spikes in CPU utilization that last 5 minutes on an Amazon EC2 Linux instance.
+A SysOps administrator is tasked with finding the process ID (PID) of the service or process that is consuming more CPU.
+How can the administrator accomplish this with the LEAST amount of effort?

+- [ ] Configure an AWS Lambda function in Python `3.7` to run every minute to capture the PID and send a notification.
+- [x] Configure the `procstat` plugin to collect and send CPU metrics for the running processes.
+- [ ] Log in to the EC2 Linux instance using a `.pem` key each night and then run the top command.
+- [ ] Use the default Amazon CloudWatch CPU utilization metric to capture the PID in the CloudWatch dashboard.

+### A company uses AWS Organizations to host several applications across multiple AWS accounts.
+Several teams are responsible for building and maintaining the infrastructure of the applications across the AWS accounts.
+A SysOps administrator must implement a solution to ensure that user accounts and permissions are centrally managed.
+The solution must be integrated with the company's existing on-premises Active Directory environment.
+The SysOps administrator already has enabled AWS IAM Identity Center (AWS Single Sign-On) and has set up an AWS Direct Connect connection.
+What is the MOST operationally efficient solution that meets these requirements?

+- [ ] Create a Simple AD domain, and establish a forest trust relationship with the on-premises Active Directory domain.
+Set the Simple AD domain as the identity source for IAM Identity Center.
+Create the required role-based permission sets.
+Assign each group of users to the AWS accounts that the group will manage.
+- [ ] Create an Active Directory domain controller on an Amazon EC2 instance that is joined to the on-premises Active Directory domain.
+Set the Active Directory domain controller as the identity source for IAM Identity Center.
+Create the required role-based permission sets.
+Assign each group of users to the AWS accounts that the group will manage.
+- [x] Create an AD Connector that is associated with the on-premises Active Directory domain.
+Set the AD Connector as the identity source for IAM Identity Center.
+Create the required role-based permission sets.
+Assign each group of users to the AWS accounts that the group will manage.
+- [ ] Use the built-in SSO directory as the identity source for IAM Identity Center.
+Copy the users and groups from the on-premises Active Directory domain.
+Create the required role-based permission sets.
+Assign each group of users to the AWS accounts that the group will manage.

+### A SysOps Administrator has been asked to configure user-defined cost allocation tags for a new AWS account.
+The company is using AWS Organizations for account management.
+What should the Administrator do to enable user-defined cost allocation tags?

+- [ ] Log in to the AWS Billing and Cost Management console of the new account, and use the Cost Allocation Tags manager to create the new user-defined cost allocation tags.
+- [x] Log in to the AWS Billing and Cost Management console of the payer account, and use Cost Allocation Tags manager to create the new user-defined cost allocation tags.
+- [ ] Log in to the AWS Management Console of the new account, use the Tag Editor to create the new user-defined tags, then use the Cost Allocation Tags manager in the new account to mark the tags as cost allocation tags.
+- [ ] Log in to the AWS Management Console of the new account, use the Tag Editor to create the new user-defined tags, then use the Cost Allocation Tags manager in the payer account to mark the tags as cost allocation tags.